mike-lischke/antlr4-c3/readme.md

 Now using esbuild for building the package.

 ### 3.2.4 - 3.2.5
-- Last changes for the dependency switch (antlr-ts -> antlr4ng).
+- Last changes for the dependency switch (antlr4ts -> antlr4ng).
 - Updated Jest settings to run ESM + TS tests.

 ### 3.2.3